 Find a good place for boondocking

 Do not boondock anywhere you feel like.
-If you boondocking in a town make sure that you park your RV in a place that allows parking.
+If in a town make sure that you park your RV in a place that allows parking.
 If you are boondocking along the highway then make sure that your boondock in place that provides comfort to you.
 Do not boondock anywhere.
 Sometimes it may cause trouble for you.

 Pre-plan your meals